 This May, Yogacharya O’Brian will offer a Kriya Yoga meditation retreat at the renowned Kripalu Center for Yoga and Health in Stockbridge, Massachusetts.
-Last December, Yogacharya spoke with Kripalu’s Stephen Cope on her Yoga Hour podcast.
+Recently, Yogacharya spoke with Kripalu’s Stephen Cope on her The Yoga Hour podcast at Unity Online Radio.
 They spoke about his book, “The Wisdom of Yoga” and the ways in which this ancient tradition is relevant to everyday life.

 Ancient Yoga Wisdom Is Highly Relevant to Modern Life